eclipse-openj9/openj9-docs/docs/messages_intro.md

 ### Finding AIX messages

-On AIX<sup>&reg;</sup>, messages are logged by the syslog daemon (`/usr/sbin/syslogd`).
+On AIX&reg;, messages are logged by the syslog daemon (`/usr/sbin/syslogd`).
 Logged messages are written to the syslog file that is configured in `/etc/syslog.conf`.
 If the syslog daemon is not running, logged messages are lost.

 You can redirect messages from the syslog daemon to the AIX error log facility by performing the following configuration steps: